-In short, there are five different categories and within each category there are different types of engine that you race with
+In short, there are six different categories and within each category there are different types of engine that you race with:

-Boys and girls can start racing karts at the age of 8 in one of the Cadet classes, although some tracks will allow youngsters to practice from the age of 7.
-They can continue until the end of the year of their 13th birthday, although they may be getting too heavy by then and so can move into certain junior classes from the age of 11.
-The three Cadet classes are described below and all are permitted to race together.
+Boys and girls can start racing karts at the age of 7 in one of the cadet classes.
+They can continue until the end of the year of their 13th birthday, although they may be getting too heavy by then and move into certain Intermediate classes from the age of 10.
+The three cadet classes are described below and all are permitted to race together.
 All have a centrifugal clutch and a recoil starting cord.
-The special minikarts used are registered with prices controlled to an agreed maximum.
-Top speed is about 50mph.

-IAME Cadet uses a 60cc unsealed 2-stroke Parilla Gazelle UK engine, new for 2013.
+IAME Cadet - uses a 60cc unsealed 2-stroke Parilla Gazelle UK engine.

-Honda Cadet uses a 4-stroke Gx160 engine which no longer has to be sealed.
+Honda Cadet - uses a 4-stroke Gx160 engine which no longer has to be sealed.
 The long life engines are very low-cost but have to conform to a technical specification which is on the www.abkc.org.uk website.
-Most but not all clubs will accept these karts and it has a national ABkC championship in the Super One.
+Most but not all clubs will accept these karts and it has a national championship in MSUK British Kart Championships.